FelixOnline/v2/content/articles/2011-5-6-fuck-buttons-is-the-music-scenes-saviour.md

  - /music/1165/fuck-buttons-is-the-music-scenes-saviour
 imported: true
 comments:
+ - value: >
- - Thank you very nice postDear White Trash I just stopped by  and have read some posts You are in a dark place and need to climb out of your abyss I wish I could help you Sometime rgioeiln can be comforting but is not for everyone I will check back later Stay warm
+     Thank you, very nice post.,Dear White Trash, I just stopped by and have read some posts.
+You are in a dark place and need to climb out of your abyss.
+I wish I could help you.
+Sometime rgioeiln can be comforting but is not for everyone.
+I will check back later.
+Stay warm.

 # Article Taxonomies
 categories: